Wine-Dark-Sea/react-calendar-timeline/README.md

 ## clickTolerance

-How many pixels we can drag the background for it to be counted as a click on the background.
+How many pixels we can drag the background for it to be counted as a click.
 Default `3`

 ## canMove